-The UCITS is exposed to the counterparty risk resulting from the use of OTC financial futures and temporary purchases and sales of securities.
-This is the risk that the counterparty with which a contract has been made will not meet its obligations, e.g., delivery, payment, repayment, etc.
+This is the risk that the counterparty with which a contract has been made will not meet its obligations, e.g., delivery, payment, repayment, etc. This risk is reduced by the establishment of financial guarantees between the parties, such as the exchange of collateral.

-In this case, the counterparty's breach may decrease the NAV of the UCITS.
-This risk is reduced by the establishment of financial collateral between the UCITS and the counterparty, as described in the collateral exchange.
+This risk is reduced by the establishment of financial collateral between the UCI and the counterparty, such as collateral exchange.